-The directors have reviewed the company's cash flow forecast for the year to 31 March 2022 and, in the light of this review and the current financial position, they are satisfied that the company has or has access to adequate resources to continue in operational existence for the foreseeable future.
+The directors have reviewed the company's cash flow forecast for the year to 31 March 2023 and, in the light of this review and the current financial position, they are satisfied that the company has or has access to adequate resources to continue in operational existence for the foreseeable future.

-The external auditor is responsible for independently auditing and reporting on the company's annual financial statements.
-The annual financial statements have been examined by the company's external auditor and his report is presented on pages 6 - 8.
+The external auditors are responsible for independently auditing and reporting on the company's annual financial statements.
+The annual financial statements have been examined by the company's external auditors and their report is presented on pages 6 - 8.